rahularanha/ProfessionalWork/README.md

 # ProfessionalWork
-A collation of my work in Consumer Analytics
+A collation of some of my work in Consumer Analytics